-As part of the Maryland Open Transportation Investment Decision Act, the statewide Chapter 30 project score updates were released recently by MDOT (Appendix #4).
-Thirty-eight (38) major projects (construction cost over \$5 million) were scored and ranked 1 to 38, and those located in Frederick County are as follows:
+As part of the Maryland Open Transportation Investment Decision Act, the statewide Chapter 30 project score updates were released recently by MDOT (Attachment #3).
+Thirty-seven (37) major projects (construction cost over \$5 million) were scored and ranked 1 to 37, and those located in Frederick County are as follows:

-- MD 194: MD 26 to Devilbiss Bridge Road Score 38.35; Rank #11 - o Good score attributable to cost/effectiveness and minimal impacts.
-This project is supported by the Town of Walkersville. - MD 85 (Guilford Dr. to south of Ballenger Creek) Score 31.07; Rank #12 - o Good score attributable to cost/effectiveness and minimal impacts - I-70: I-270 to Mt.
-Philip Road Score 18.58; Rank #18 - Lowering project costs would improve score - County to petition MDOT SHA to reduce scope of improvement to improving only the westbound widening, thus significantly lowering the cost - o Priority freight movement - US 15: I-70 to MD 26 Funded for full design and construction in the FY23-FY28 CTP and in the FY24-FY29 Draft CTP this will not be submitted as a Chapter 30 application
+- MD 194: MD 26 to Devilbiss Bridge Road Score 38.35; Rank #10 - o Good score attributable to cost/effectiveness and minimal impacts.
+This project is supported by the Town of Walkersville. - MD 85 (Guilford Dr. to south of Ballenger Creek) Score 31.07; Rank #120 - o Good score attributable to cost/effectiveness and minimal impacts - I-70: I-270 to Mt.
+Philip Road Score 18.58; Rank #21 - Lowering project costs would improve score - o Priority freight movement - o Capacity improvements at the Port of Baltimore and tunnels allowing double stacked containers will place additional strain on this segment. - US 15: I-70 to MD 26 Previous CTP's funded the full design and construction of this project.
+Design is currently past the 30% milestone and is expected to reach Semi-Final Design (65% design completion) by late 2024.
+Construction funding was removed last year and the draft CTP proposes cutting the remaining design funding leaving the project with an uncertain path forward.